steven2358/awesome-generative-ai/README.md

 - [Teleprompter](https://github.com/danielgross/teleprompter) - An on-device AI for your meetings that listens to you and makes charismatic quote suggestions.
 - [Otter.ai](https://otter.ai/) - A meeting assistant that records audio, writes notes, automatically captures slides, and generates summaries.
 - [Gamma](https://gamma.app/) - Create beautiful presentations and webpages with none of the formatting and design work.
+- [Learn Prompting](https://learnprompting.org/) - A free, open source course on communicating with artificial intelligence.

 ## More lists